Boomer TV Trivia: The Dick Van Dyke Show

 Veteran vaudeville singer and actress Rose Marie had been friends with Danny Thomas (whose wife was also named Rose Marie), who became a producer on The Dick Van Dyke Show, and she was given the role of 2nd writer Sally Rogers without having to audition.

 Upon graduating from UCLA in 1976 Larry Mathews worked in business and was involved in various entertainment vehicles in different roles.
-Little "Ritchie" is a baby boomer himself and is now 60 years old, almost a senior citizen.
-Left, Mary Tyler Moore, Dick Van Dyke, and Larry Mathews as the Petrie family on The Dick Van Dyke Show in 1963.
+Little "Ritchie" is a baby boomer himself and is now 60+ years old, almost a senior citizen.

 A1.
 Carl Reiner won 4 Emmy Awards for his writing for The Dick Van Dyke Show, in seasons 1 through 4.